Studio Italiano Sugli Effetti CARDIOvascolari del Controllo della Pressione Arteriosa SIStolica - Cardio-Sis

 Verdecchia P, Staessen JA, Angeli F, et al. Usual versus tight control of systolic blood pressure in non-diabetic patients with hypertension (Cardio-Sis): an open-label randomised trial.
 Lancet 2009;374:525-33.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Hypertension, Smoking

 Keywords: Hypertrophy, Left Ventricular, Coronary Artery Disease, Ischemic Attack, Transient, Risk Factors, Peripheral Arterial Disease, Blood Pressure, Electrocardiography, Creatinine, Furosemide, Benzoates, Cholesterol, Dyslipidemias, Benzimidazoles, Hypertension, Angiotensin Receptor Antagonists, Ethnic Groups, Myocardial Infarction, Stroke, Diuretics, Clonidine, Ramipril, Heart Rate, Smoking, Renal Insufficiency, Heart Failure, Amlodipine, Bisoprolol